j-quinn01/LSE-DS105-Movie-Directors/docs/index.md

     - IMDb and TMDB have, on average, more voters than RT even as their average absolute user rating is about the same (evidence 2)
     - IMDb and TMDB represent a significantly greater proportion of modern flims compared to RT (evidence 3)

-### - All these evidences suggest that IMDb and TMDB are more popular sites in modern times than RT.
+### - All this evidence suggests that IMDb and TMDB are more popular sites in modern times than RT.
 With a greater popularity, more viewers vote (evidence 2), and more viewers review higher grossing flims (evidence 3) than lower ones as higher ones are more popular leading to a higher absolute gap, in the context of the modern era (evidence 3).

 ## 📚 References